Dozens were released on the second day of the prisoner exchange process between the parties to the conflict in Yemen

 The number of Saudi prisoners in Yemen and Houthi prisoners is still unknown.

-Last month, Saudi Arabia’s exit strategy received support from a Chinese-brokered agreement to resume diplomatic relations with Iran, which could mean reshaping the political landscape of the Middle East, given the two countries’ involvement in regional conflicts, including Yemen.
+Last month, Saudi Arabia’s exit strategy received support from a Chinese-brokered agreement to resume diplomatic relations with Iran, which might mean reshaping the political landscape of the Middle East, given the two countries’ involvement in regional conflicts, including Yemen.

 In Yemen, a Saudi delegation visited Sanaa last Sunday for talks centered on reviving the truce and laying the groundwork for a more sustainable ceasefire.
 The delegation, headed by Ambassador Mohammed al-Jaber, left Thursday evening with an agreement to hold further talks, according to Houthi and Yemeni government sources.